Dimensions underlying the representational alignment of deep neural networks with humans: Results

-For humans, we used a set of 4.7 million publicly available odd-one-out judgments \citep{hebart2023thingsdata} on 1,854 diverse object images, derived from the THINGS object concept and image database \citep{hebart2019things}.
+For human behavior, we used a set of 4.7 million publicly available odd-one-out judgments \citep{hebart2023thingsdata} over 1,854 diverse object images, derived from the THINGS object concept and image database \citep{hebart2019things}.
 For the DNN, we collected similarity judgments for 24,102 images of the same objects used for humans (1,854 objects, 13 examples per object).
 We used a larger set of object images since the DNN was less limited by constraints in dataset size than humans.
 This allowed us to obtain more precise estimates of their representation.
-As a DNN, we chose a pretrained VGG-16 model \citep{simonyan2014very}, given its common use in the computational cognitive neurosciences.
-Specifically, this network has been shown to exhibit good correspondence to both human behavior \citep{geirhos2018generalisation} and measured neural activity \citep{gucclu2015deep, schrimpf2018brain, nonaka2021brain} and performs well at predicting human similarity judgments \citep{jozwik2017deep, peterson2018evaluating, king2019similarity, storrs2021diverse, kaniuth2022feature, muttenthaler2022human}.
+To derive DNN representations, we chose a pretrained VGG-16 model \citep{simonyan2014very}, given its common use in the computational cognitive neurosciences.
+Specifically, this network has been shown to exhibit good correspondence to both human behavior \citep{geirhos2018generalisation} and measured neural activity \citep{gucclu2015deep, schrimpf2018brain, nonaka2021brain} and performs well at predicting human similarity judgments \citep{jozwik2017deep, peterson2018evaluating, king2019similarity, storrs2021diverse, muttenthaler2022human, kaniuth2024high}.
+VGG-16 was trained on the 1000-class ImageNet dataset \citep{deng2009imagenet}, which contains a diverse range of image categories, such as animals, everyday objects, and scenes.
 However, for completeness, we additionally ran similar analyses for a broader range of neural network architectures (see Supplementary Information \ref{sec:modelcomp}).
-We focused on the penultimate layer activations as they reflect the most high-level abstraction of the input and are thus representationally closer to the behavioral outputs.
+We focused on the penultimate layer activations as they are closest to the behavioral output, and they also showed closest representational correspondence to humans (see Supplementary Information \ref{sec:layercomp}).
 For the DNN, we generated a dataset of behavioral odd-one-out choices for the 24,102 object images (Fig. \ref{fig:overview}b).
 To this end, we first extracted the DNN layer activations for all images.
 Next, for a given triplet of activations $\vz_i$, $\vz_j$ and $\vz_k$, we computed the dot product between each pair as a measure of similarity, then identified the most similar pair of images in this triplet, and designated the remaining third image as the odd-one-out.
 Given the excessively large number of possible triplets for all 24,102 images, we approximated the full set of object choices from a random subset of $20$ million triplets \citep{lalit2016finite}.